• Skip to primary navigation

 Because of the higher amount of those ingredients, the bread is much richer, softer and more tender than your average loaf.

 It’s often braided and has a dark golden sheen.
 If you’ve never had it before, you need it in your life.
-Using brioche to make this French toast added a whole new level of buttery, rich goodness.
+Using brioche to make this French toast added a whole new level of buttery, rich goodness and is even delicious to use as breakfast toast.

 I’ll never make French toast with any other bread again.
 That’s how epic brioche is in this recipe.